East Asian Campus Experience

 We conducted student and organizational research, created a survey, earned IRB approval, recruited participants, collected data, and analyzed the data which quickly turned into actionable recommendations to university leaders.

-• Recruited among the campus population and surveyed 100+ East Asian students about the problems the face.
+• Recruited among the campus population and surveyed 100+ East Asian students about the problems they face

-• Collaborate with the IT team to publish the survey and distribute it to students.
+• Collaborated with the IT team to publish the survey and distribute it to students

 Process

-A user martix was established based on the pilot study results.
-After IRB (Institutional Review Board) apporoval, we recruited 126 users for survey and interviews that fell within the user matrix.
+A user matrix was established based on the pilot study results.
+After IRB (Institutional Review Board) approval, we recruited 126 users for survey and interviews that fell within the user matrix.

 Sample Data